gmkmanoj/aws_terraform_asg/README.md

 OS : Any Linux (Here i used centos 7)
 Git : Any version to get this repository from github Terraform : v0.11.5
-  Provisioner : Shell script
+  Provisioner : Shell script - used to get node js code and setup supervisord.
+We can used ansible and other provisioner tools.
-AWS Access and Secret keys - it must EC2 fullAccess
+AWS Access and Secret keys - it must have EC2 fullAccess

-<h4>Installation:</h4>
+<h4>Execution:</h4>

 create one folder, here i created gogoui in /opt in my linux box